Here is a brief description of the societies currently active in the village.

-To fund our endeavours we run an annual programme of social events.
-These include The Bi-annual Auction at The Spur, the scarecrow competition, the Countryside Quiz and a cycle of other social occasions.
-The club is made up of twelve members of the village.
-Tea Dance
+To fund our endeavours, we run an annual programme of social events.
+These include the Bi-annual Auction at the Spur, the Scarecrow Competition, the Countryside Quiz and a cycle of other social occasions.
+The Club is made up of twelve members of the village.

 Typical areas of support have included:

-Details of the Pudding Club programme of fundraising social events appear in the Parish Magazine and in the Village Diary.
+Details of the Pudding Club programme of fundraising social events appear in the Parish Magazine.

 Association of Slindon Sports Clubs

-Formed in 1990, this is an Association comprising the three Slindon Sports Clubs:-
+Formed in 1990, this is an Association comprising the three Slindon Sports Clubs: Cricket, Football and Stoolball.

 The Pavilion and grounds are also available for hire (sporting events permitting).
 This is popular for children’s parties, band practice, cycle clubs and other sporting occasions.
 The Sports Wall gives practice for younger sports enthusiasts.